mwrnd/innova2_flex_xcku15p_notes/README.md

 ![lspci Xilinx RAM Device](img/lspci_Xilinx_RAM_Device.png)

 Run the Xilinx XDMA Test programs.
 The commands below generate 8kb of random data, then send it to a BRAM in the XCKU15P, then read it back and confirm the data is identical.
 The address used is specific to the [innova2_xcku15p_ddr4_bram_gpio](https://github.com/mwrnd/innova2_xcku15p_ddr4_bram_gpio) project.
-Note `h2c` is *Host-to-Card* and `c2h` is *Card-to-Host*
+Note `h2c` is *Host-to-Card* and `c2h` is *Card-to-Host*.
 ```Shell
 cd ~/dma_ip_drivers/XDMA/linux-kernel/tools/
 dd if=/dev/urandom bs=1 count=8192 of=TEST